LRFP-Team/LRFP/Bypassers/README.md

 While following the tutorials, please also consider referring to the documentation and the ``Actions`` tab of the GitHub repositories for each rooting solution, module, and plugin, if there are.

-### Using KernelSU (KSU) / KSU Next (KSUN) / SukiSU Ultra
+### Using KernelSU (KSU) / KSU Next (KSUN) / SukiSU-Ultra

-- Install the latest [SukiSU Ultra](https://github.com/SukiSU Ultra-Ultra/SukiSU Ultra-Ultra/actions) (the latest build in the last successful CI construction action in the ``Actions`` tab of its GitHub repository)
+- Install the latest [SukiSU-Ultra](https://github.com/SukiSU-Ultra/SukiSU-Ultra/actions) (the latest build in the last successful CI construction action in the ``Actions`` tab of its GitHub repository)
+  - Patch the kernel to support SukiSU-Ultra and SUSFS
-  - Configure in the Super User tab of the SukiSU Ultra Manager
+  - Configure in the Super User tab of the SukiSU-Ultra Manager
     - Grant root privileges to all applications requiring them
     - Use the default configurations for all the applications that do not require root privileges
-    - Launch the applications requiring root privileges, such as the MT Manager, and grant requests for root privileges in SukiSU Ultra
-  - Deploy the SUSFS module in the SukiSU Ultra layer
+  - Deploy the system modules in the SukiSU-Ultra layer
-    -  Embed (as a kernel module) or install (as a system module) the latest [SUSFS](https://github.com/sidex15/susfs4ksu-module) module in the SukiSU Ultra layer
+    - Install the latest [susfs4ksu](https://github.com/sidex15/susfs4ksu-module) module in the SukiSU-Ultra layer
-  - Deploy the system modules in the SukiSU Ultra layer
-    - Install the latest [Zygisk Next](https://github.com/Dr-TSNG/ZygiskNext/releases) module in the SukiSU Ultra layer (If you are using Zygisk Next version ``1.2.9.1`` or lower, please also consider installing the latest [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases/) module in the SukiSU Ultra layer, and then create an empty file named ``whitelist`` under ``/data/adb/shamiko/``, or execute the command ``touch /data/adb/shamiko/whitelist`` with root privileges)
+    - Install the latest [Zygisk Next](https://github.com/Dr-TSNG/ZygiskNext/releases) module in the SukiSU-Ultra layer (If you are using Zygisk Next version ``1.2.9.1`` or lower, please also consider installing the latest [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases/) module in the SukiSU-Ultra layer, and then create an empty file named ``whitelist`` under ``/data/adb/shamiko/``, or execute the command ``touch /data/adb/shamiko/whitelist`` with root privileges)
       - Set the denylist policy to ``Unmount Only`` (or execute ``/data/adb/modules/zygisksu/bin/zygiskd enforce-denylist just_umount`` with root privileges) (finally make the content of ``/data/adb/zygisksu/denylist_enforce`` to ``2``)
       - To prevent some applications from not running properly, it is recommended to disable ``Use anonymous memory`` (or execute ``/data/adb/modules/zygisksu/bin/zygiskd memory-type default`` with root privileges) (finally make the content of ``/data/adb/zygisksu/memory_type`` to ``0``) (this configuration takes effect after rebooting)
       - To prevent some applications from not running properly, it is recommended to disable ``Use Zygisk Next linker`` (or execute ``/data/adb/modules/zygisksu/bin/zygiskd linker system``) (finally make the content of ``/data/adb/zygisksu/linker`` to ``0``) (this configuration takes effect after rebooting)
       - Please keep the switches of ``Use anonymous memory`` and ``Use Zygisk Next linker`` in the same state to avoid being detected
       - Remove the Shamiko, NoHello, and Zygisk Assistant modules, as well as their related folders in ``/data/adb``
       - Reboot the device
-    - Install the latest [LSPosed](https://github.com/JingMatrix/LSPosed/actions) module (the latest Release version in the last successful CI construction action in the ``Actions`` tab of the GitHub repository of the ``Jing Matrix`` fork) in the SukiSU Ultra layer
+    - Install the latest [LSPosed](https://github.com/JingMatrix/LSPosed/actions) module (the latest Release version in the last successful CI construction action in the ``Actions`` tab of the GitHub repository of the ``Jing Matrix`` fork) in the SukiSU-Ultra layer
       - Reboot $\rightarrow$ Open the LSPosed Manager $\rightarrow$ Create the LSPosed daemon $\rightarrow$ Create a desktop shortcut to the LSPosed daemon $\rightarrow$ Disable the logs, which could make the LSPosed detectable $\rightarrow$ Disable the LSPosed taskbar notification in the settings page of the LSPosed daemon $\rightarrow$ Uninstall the LSPosed Manager
-      - Input ``*#*#5776733#*#*`` in the dialer (do not call) or click the ``action`` button in the module detail in the SukiSU Ultra manager to open the LSPosed daemon if necessary (or in case the desktop shortcut is missing)
+      - Input ``*#*#5776733#*#*`` in the dialer (do not call) or click the ``action`` button in the module detail in the SukiSU-Ultra manager to open the LSPosed daemon if necessary (or in case the desktop shortcut is missing)
       - Install the latest [HMA](https://t.me/HideMyApplist) plugin (the latest build in its Telegram) in the LSPosed layer
       - Set the target scope of the HMA plugin to **System Framework** only and enable the HMA plugin in the LSPosed Manager
       - Reboot the device
       - Configure the HMA
         - Hide HMA's icon from the launcher in HMA's settings page
         - Set the three switches in Data Isolation to ``On``, ``Off``, and ``On`` in sequence in the HMA's settings page (may require root privileges)
-        - Build appropriate whitelist (what applications the detectors can see) or blacklist (what applications the detectors cannot see) templates (can refer to [this tutorial](./HMA(L).md))
+        - Build appropriate whitelist (what applications the detectors can see) or blacklist (what applications the detectors cannot see) templates (can refer to [this tutorial](./HMA.md))
-        - Except for the SukiSU Ultra Manager and the plugins, enable hiding for all user applications and system-pre-installed non-critical applications with suitable templates applied
+        - Except for the SukiSU-Ultra Manager and the plugins, enable hiding for all user applications and system-pre-installed non-critical applications with suitable templates applied
-    - Install the latest [Play Integrity fix](https://github.com/KOWX712/PlayIntegrityFix/actions) module in the SukiSU Ultra layer (See [https://github.com/LRFP-Team/LRFP/tree/main/Implementers/Others](https://github.com/LRFP-Team/LRFP/tree/main/Implementers/Others) if the original repository is unavailable)
+    - Install the latest [Play Integrity fix](https://github.com/KOWX712/PlayIntegrityFix/actions) module in the SukiSU-Ultra layer (See [https://github.com/LRFP-Team/LRFP/tree/main/Implementers/Others](https://github.com/LRFP-Team/LRFP/tree/main/Implementers/Others) if the original repository is unavailable)
-    - Install the latest [Tricky Store](https://github.com/5ec1cff/TrickyStore) module in the SukiSU Ultra layer
+    - Install the latest [Tricky Store](https://github.com/5ec1cff/TrickyStore) module in the SukiSU-Ultra layer
       - Use an alternative ``keybox.xml`` that is not brought from the Tricky Store module by default if you wish to
         - Use the MT Manager to rename the ``keybox.xml`` file in the ``/data/adb/tricky_store/`` directory to ``keybox.xml.bak`` (or execute ``mv /data/adb/tricky_store/keybox.xml /data/adb/tricky_store/keybox.xml.bak`` with root privileges)
         - Obtain an alternative ``keybox.xml``